 Negi Miso is a very handy sauce, similar to pesto sauce for western cuisine.
 We use this sauce as a dip for cucumbers and carrot sticks.
 Other ways to enjoy include spooning a little bit of this paste on top of rice or tofu to provide flavors, and sometime this can be used as marinade for fish and meat.
 I also love smothering this paste on Yaki Onigiri (Grilled Rice Ball).

-I received many requests for recipes that uses miso and chicken so I thought you might enjoy this recipe, Negi Miso Chicken.
+I received many requests for recipes that uses both miso and chicken, so I thought you might enjoy this Negi Miso Chicken recipe!

 - 1 cup (packed) negi or Tokyo negi (Japanese long green onion) (use green part of negi)

 - 1 Tbsp. sesame oil

 - 2 ½ Tbsp. miso (I use awase miso)

 - 2 Tbsp. sake